giannan-mods/giannan-trek/README.md

 - The party has been made into puppets by Samona (skips the Samona fight)
 - The party is in debt and has to pay it off at Rokkas slut bar (this one is a bit more elaborate).

 2. Bad Dreams mode: Adds a new option to the Randomizers dialog at the start of the game, called Bad Dreams Mode.
 Going through some bad ends might have long lasting consequences.
-As of now there are three bad dreams.
+There are several bad dreams.
+More might be added.

 - Lost Wizard bad end, Sable now gets HUGE(LY) empowered when targeted by the Empower spell.
 - The Masters bad end, Lilina can't stand wearing a denial belt, and will try to remove it ASAP.